- From Field to Flavor: How Are Spices Made - February 18, 2024

 The main factors that determine whether a food is halal or haram include the source of the food, the way it is processed, and its ingredients.
 For instance, pork and alcohol are considered haram in Islam.
 However, when it comes to processed foods like soy sauce, the situation can get a bit complex.
 This is because soy sauce is a fermented product, and fermentation often involves the production of small amounts of alcohol.

 Soy Sauce Ingredients & Manufacturing Process

 Now, let’s take a closer look at what goes into soy sauce and how it’s made.
+The American Halal Foundation provides insights into the various sources of foods and drinks in Islamic law, which can help understand the halal or haram status of soy sauce ingredients American Halal Foundation.
 On the surface, soy sauce is just a simple blend of natural ingredients of soybeans, wheat, salt, and water, which goes through fermentation.
 The magic part is the fermentation, where these ingredients transform into the salty, savory condiment we love.
 This fermentation process involves the use of a specific type of mold or yeast, which is where we get into a bit of a pickle: fermentation leads to the production of alcohol as a byproduct.